s4ke/Master-Thesis/src/md/043-cloudhaskell.md

   -- wait for the slave to send the input sender inputSender <- receiveChan inputSenderReceiver

-  thunkA <- liftIO $ trySerialize a
+  serialized <- liftIO $ trySerialize a

-  -- send the input to the slave sendChan inputSender $ toThunk thunkA
+  -- send the input to the slave sendChan inputSender $ toThunk serialized

   -- wait for the result from the slave forcedA <- receiveChan outputReceiver